LiveUI/ApiCore/README.md

 ## License

 ApiCore is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
-All third party components used (like Vapor framework and all it’s components) in this software are MIT licensed only.
+Most third party components used (like Vapor framework and all it’s components) in this software are MIT licensed.
 List of all used software is listed in the repository.
-All Vapor components are available in Vapor dependencies folder.
+All components are available in the dependencies folder.

 See the LICENSE file for more info.